 COVID-19 Information for GirlsGetMath Applicants

 Due to the COVID-19 outbreak, the in-person version of this program has been canceled.
-However, there will be a small selection of modules related to the GirlsGetMath curriculum available online, consisting of videos and downloadable activities.
-Links to these materials will be posted on this webpage at the beginning of August 2020, accessible at your convenience for that entire month.
+However, we invite you to enjoy a small selection of modules related to the GirlsGetMath curriculum consisting of videos and downloadable activities.
+They can be found on the Brown University math institute's website (ICERM).
+These materials will be available to the general public for the entire month of August 2020. https://icerm.brown.edu/girlsgetmath/2020/

-Note: all applicants with complete applications from the 2020 pool will be rolled over into the 2021 GirlsGetMath applicant pool and will be considered regardless of grade or age.
+Note: If you submitted a complete application via MathPrograms.org this year, it will be rolled over into the 2021 GirlsGetMath applicant pool and will be considered regardless of your grade or age.

 GirlsGetMath@Stonehill invites 20-25 students to explore the mathematical sciences in an open and encouraging setting.
 Hands-on activities, interactive lectures, and daily computer labs are led by accomplished professional faculty who are enthusiastic about serving as scientific mentors and discussing a variety of careers that utilize a mathematical background.
 Potential topics include cryptography, data science, image processing, prime numbers and factoring, and mathematical modeling.